bpesquet/ainotes/README.md

 - [Poetry](https://python-poetry.org/) for dependency management and deployment;
 - [Black](https://github.com/psf/black) for code formatting;
 - [Pylint](https://github.com/pylint-dev/pylint) to detect programming mistakes before execution;

-Additionally, it uses the following tools to create the [online version](https://www.bpesquet.fr/ainotes) of these notes:

-- [Jupytext](https://jupytext.readthedocs.io) to synchronize Python source files with [Jupyter](https://jupyter.org/) notebooks;
+- [Jupytext](https://jupytext.readthedocs.io) to synchronize Python source files with Jupyter notebooks;
 - [Jupyter Book](https://jupyterbook.org) to generate a static website from the notebooks;
+- [RISE](https://rise.readthedocs.io) to showcase notebooks as live [reveal.js](https://revealjs.com)-based presentations;
-- A [GitHub Action](.github/workflows/deploy.yaml) to implement [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) and publish the website to [GitHub Pages](https://pages.github.com/) after each code push.
+- A [GitHub Action](.github/workflows/deploy-book.yaml) to publish the website to [GitHub Pages](https://pages.github.com/);

-When teaching, I run the notebooks in a local Jupyter server and use [RISE](https://rise.readthedocs.io) to showcase them as live [reveal.js](https://revealjs.com)-based presentations.
+- Another [GitHub Action](.github/workflows/publish-package.yaml) to publish the source code as a PyPI/TestPyPI package.

 ## Development notes

-Once a new `.ipynb` is created in the `docs/` folder, it is automagically paired with a `.py` file by the same name in the `ainotes/` folder.
-Afterwards, all updates to either file will be reflected into the other.
-This is configured in the [pyproject.toml](pyproject.toml) file.

-The `.ipynb` files are still versioned in order to show their output online, and access them from cloud execution platforms like [Google Colaboratory](https://colab.research.google.com/).

 Here are some useful commands for running this project: